oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 We need to tell docker your username and password for the registry.

 You will have gathered the information needed in the previous step.

-You just need to execute the following command, of course you need to substitute the fields
+5. You just need to execute the login command, of course you need to substitute the fields

-`docker login <region-code>.ocir.io --username=<mytenancystoragenamespace>/oracleidentitycloudservice/<myusername> --password='<auth token>'`
+  - `docker login <region-code>.ocir.io --username=<mytenancystoragenamespace>/oracleidentitycloudservice/<myusername> --password='<auth token>'`

 where :